3drobotics/solodevguide/book/hardware-batterybay.md

 ### Physical/Electrical Characteristics

-Any payloads operating in the battery bay should have approximately the same specs of the current battery:
+Any payloads operating in the battery bay should have approximately the same specs as the current battery:

 * 500 grams
 * Operating voltage range: 16.8 V to 12.0 V
 * Operating Temp: 0C ~ 40C
 * Discharging operating temp: -20C ~ 60C

-Solo will draw around 15A during hover.
+Solo will draw around 20A during hover.
 Depending on wind, payload, and maneuver, it's possible to burst up to 120A discharge

 ### Battery Safety Features